genesiscommunitysuccess/docs/docs/02_database/02_database-concepts/04_optimistic-concurrency.md

 ## Configuration

-You need to configure Optimistic Concurrency by setting the `DbOptimisticConcurrencyMode` property to the Event Handler definition in your  _applicationName_**-processes.xml** file.
+If you want to use Optimistic Concurrency, you must configure it by setting the `DbOptimisticConcurrencyMode` property to the EVENT_HANDLER definition in your  _applicationName_**-processes.xml** file.

 The `DbOptimisticConcurrencyMode` property can have one of the following values: `STRICT`, `LAX` and `NONE`.
 Defaults to `NONE`.

 There are two simple ways of setting the property.

-In this first example, we simply specify it as one of the `options`
+In this first example, we simply specify STRICT Optimistic Concurrency as one of the `options`

 ```xml title="alpha-processes.xml"